 Have you ever noticed how quickly a negative attitude seems to multiply, or the wide-spread damaging effects negative attitudes have on ourselves and others?
-By definition, an attitude is formed once a person assigns either a positive or negative affect to an evaluation they make of a behavior, event, issue, object, or person.
+By definition, an attitude is formed once a person assigns either a positive or negative impact to an evaluation they make of a behavior, event, issue, object, or person.
 You might already know, or at least find it interesting, that attitudes have a function!
 They exist primarily to guide a person’s behavior.
 Something else you might find interesting is research shows that attitudes are also directly associated with determining the level of a person’s activity.

 You might be asking yourself, “Why is this important, and how does it pertain to marriage?"
 People who project an overall positive attitude tend to be more active and intentional than those with negative dispositions.
-Those more active also demonstrate higher levels of confidence and tend to be more proactive in dealing with situations and managing relationships.
+Those more active also demonstrate higher confidence levels and tend to be more proactive in dealing with situations and managing relationships.